Who wins the Victor Wembanyama vs. Jerami Grant matchup in tonight's game?

 Jerami Grant & the Trail Blazers

-- Grant's numbers for the season are 22 points, 2.5 assists and 3.7 boards per game.

-- The Trail Blazers have been outscored by six points per game (scoring 108.7 points per game to rank 29th in the league while giving up 114.7 per outing to rank 18th in the NBA) and have a -172 scoring differential overall.
+- The Trail Blazers are being outscored by 6.2 points per game with a -185 scoring differential overall.
+They put up 108.6 points per game (29th in the NBA) and allow 114.8 per contest (18th in the league).

-- Portland grabs 41.2 rebounds per game (27th in the league) while conceding 44.9 per contest to its opponents.
-It is outrebounded by 3.7 boards per game.
+- Portland pulls down 41.7 rebounds per game (25th in the league) while conceding 44.8 per contest to its opponents.
+It is outrebounded by 3.1 boards per game.

 Sportsbook Promo Codes